+I Write.
 I Paint.
-I Write.

 “What do you write?” he says.

-Finally, we were all done and excused by the judge and filed past him like a herd of cows.
+Finally, we were done and excused by the judge and filed past him like a herd of cows.
 As I passed him he spoke to me—the judge was saying something.
 I turned toward him and said, “I’m sorry I didn’t hear you.”

 He smiled and repeated his words, “I think you should write something else.”

-Some of you know me from the next part of that story.
-I bought a tiny trailer, called it the Writer’s Retreat and traveled by myself for 16 months in 2014-2015 documenting much of it at my old website: Live Laugh Roll.
-I stopped for a while in southern Arizona and not long after the trailer was destroyed in a flash flood that hit the storage facility where it was parked.
+Some of you know me from the next part of the story.
+I bought a tiny trailer, called it the Writer’s Retreat and traveled by myself for 16 months in 2014-2015 documenting much of it at my old website, Live Laugh Roll.
+In 2016 I went to Costa Rica for several months where my son and I bought some property and I continued to write (some of that you can find under Short Stories).